How to Clean a Circuit Board

 Conformal Coating Cleaning Tips

-Industry standards, such as IPC-A-610, provides recommended practices for safely handling electronic assemblies to minimize the amount of contamination:
+Industry standards, such as IPC-A-610, provide recommended practices for safely handling electronic assemblies to minimize the amount of contamination and provide tips on how to clean a circuit board:

 - Keep workstations clean and neat.
 There must not be any eating, drinking, or use of tobacco products in the work area.